wollooo/borrowprot/README.md

 When a liquidation occurs:
 - A KUMO reward event occurs, and `G` is updated

-## KUMO issuance to liquity providers
+## KUMO issuance to kumo providers

 On deployment a new Uniswap pool will be created for the pair LUSD/ETH and a Staking rewards contract will be deployed.
 The contract is based on [Unipool by Synthetix](https://github.com/Synthetixio/Unipool/blob/master/contracts/Unipool.sol).
 More information about their liquidity rewards program can be found in the [original SIP 31](https://sips.synthetix.io/sips/sip-31) and in [their blog](https://blog.synthetix.io/new-uniswap-seth-lp-reward-system/).